ForLoveOfCats/fae/docs/language_reference.md

 Fae includes a minimal set of type coercion rules, implemented with two algorithms used in different circumstances.
 Conversions of untyped numerals to a concrete "runtime" numeric type will throw a compile time error if the target type cannot represent the untyped numeral without a loss of precision.
 #### Collapse fair
 All binary operations, except for for range initialization, run the "collapse fair" algorithm on their left and right expressions.
 It consists of the following rules.
 - If both are of the same type, do nothing and return
 - If either type is an untyped number we know the other isn't, collapse to the other type
 - If either type is a pointer, collapse the other to it, preferring to collapse mutable to immutable
 - If either type is a slice, collapse the other to it, preferring to collapse mutable to immutable
+- If either type is a `str`, collapse the other to it
 - If either type is an enum, collapse the other to it
+- If either type is an union, collapse the other to it
+- If either type is an transparent variant, collapse it to the other
+- If either type is an transparent bitflags enum variant, collapse both to the parent enum type

 #### Collapse to
 Used by the "collapse fair" algorithm, when passing an argument to a parameter, initializing a field with a value, ect, It consists of the following rules.
 - If the expression is of the desired type, do nothing and return
 - Otherwise attempt the following conversions in order
-     - untyped number -> signed of large enough if whole number or unsigned of large enough if not negative whole number or float of large enough
+    - untyped number -> signed of large enough if whole number or unsigned of large enough if non-negative whole number or float of large enough or bitflags enum if number is zero
     - mutable reference -> immutable reference
     - mutable slice -> immutable slice
+    - strmut -> str
     - str -> fstr
+    - strmut -> fstr
+    - enum/union variant -> enum/union
-     - enum variant -> enum
+    - transparent variant -> its wrapped type

 ## Prelude